ECON 3503 - Game Theory III

 Games of Strategy, Second Edition, by Avinash K. Dixit and Susan Skeath, W. W. Norton & Company; 2 edition (April 2004)

 This course uses MyUni intensively and you are required to check the website regularly.

 Course material such as lectures notes, assignments, assignment answer guides and supplementary material for developing your mathematical skills are available under MyUni.
 Also, a discussion board will be available for questions you may want to ask your lecturer or fellow classmates.

+There will be NO LECTURE RECORDINGS.
 Game theory is best learnt through practice and hence, your attendance to and participation in lectures and workshops is mandatory.